cpeyton78910/HEICConverter/README.md

 ## Steps to Set Up

+1. Download [Files](https://github.com/cpeyton78910/HEICConverter/archive/refs/heads/main.zip) and Unzip its contents
-1. Place `HEICConverter.ps1` into the folder you want monitored
+2. Place `HEICConverter.ps1` into the folder you want monitored
    - Any HEIC files in the same folder as this file will automatically be converted to a JPEG
-2. Right-click `HEICConverter.ps1` and select **Run with PowerShell**
+3. Right-click `HEICConverter.ps1` and select **Run with PowerShell**
-3. If prompted, click **YES** to run as Administrator
+4. If prompted, click **YES** to run as Administrator
-4. After running, the script should start automatically on boot—manual execution shouldn't be necessary
+5. After running, the script should start automatically on boot—manual execution shouldn't be necessary

 **Important:** Do **NOT** rename `HEICConverter.ps1`, as this **WILL** cause issues.